5 Questions To Know If You Are A Good Spouse

 Ask yourself these 5 questions, and answer them honestly to know if you are a good wife/husband.

 5. Do you talk to strangers in a kinder tone than you do your spouse?
-That is, do you reply in an annoyed, impatient tone to your spouse but show patience and kindness to complete strangers?
+That is, do you reply in an annoyed, bullying, or impatient tone to your spouse but show patience and kindness to complete strangers?
 I’m not saying you should be rude or impatient with strangers, but I am saying that your spouse deserves a gentle, patient response from you far more than a telemarketer or receptionist.
 Think about who you are responding to.

 4. Do you take out the stresses of the day on your spouse?
 Had a bad day at work?
 Then how dare your spouse ask you what you want for supper or if you would take the dog out.
 Even if we have to take a moment to calm and compose ourselves, we must become experts at separating work and other stresses from the way we react to the people we love.
 They don’t deserve your anger at the idiot at the office whose bad decision added to your work load.
 Your spouse (and your children) deserve your “best side” when possible and should be an opportunity for you to change your focus from the external stress of your day be it in an office building, construction site or at home.

 3. Are you a yeller?
 Yelling (in anger) is very bad.
 It’s an emotional weapon intended to injure your spouse enough for you to get your way or make your point.
 The injuries add up to create grand canyons of distance and hurt in your marriage even if neither of you can verbalize why.
 Read more about how yelling can destroy your marriage (and how stopping can save it).